What is a good type of mattress for stomach sleepers?

 What are the best mattresses for stomach sleepers?

 To determine which mattresses were good for stomach sleepers we compared mattress types, pressure relief features, support features and firmness.
 We chose only mattresses that were available in firm or medium-firm support levels that had added features for pressure and pain relief.

 Nest bedding is one of the first direct-to-consumer companies to sell bed-in-a-box mattresses.
-The Alexander Signature is a gel memory foam mattress designed to effectively isolate motion while conforming closely to your body for improved spinal alignment and pressure relief.
+The Sparrow Signature is a gel memory foam mattress designed to effectively isolate motion while conforming closely to your body for improved spinal alignment and pressure relief.
 It is virtually silent when bearing weight.
 For stomach sleepers, we recommend the luxury firm feel.
 The Sparrow signature is also available in a hybrid mattress if you’re not quite ready to make the leap from a traditional innerspring to a fully-foam mattress.

 Type: Memory Foam